 Our recommendations for the best beaches in Mallorca

-The northeast can offer particularly natural bays and beaches.
+The north-east can offer particularly natural bays and beaches.
 From the Cala Agulla in Cala Ratjada, a long sandy beach with infrastructure and pine forest, leads a shady and worthwhile trail to Cala Mesquida, which can also be reached by car.
-The Cala Mesquida is sparsely populated, high sand dunes reach to 1 kilometer into the country and the color of the water is in no way inferior to the Caribbean.
+The Cala Mesquida is sparsely populated, high sand dunes reach to 1 kilometre into the country and the colour of the water is in no way inferior to the Caribbean.

-In the north are not only the best beaches in Mallorca set, but also small bays which are worth a swim stop.
-The Cala San Vincente is one of them and even the journey is extremely spectacular, because the view extends far beyond the north coast to the sea.
-Cala San Vicente is a traditional fishing village that made concessions to tourism, but still retains its old charm.
+In the north some of the best beaches in Mallorca are found, but also some small bays which are worth a swim stop.
+The Cala San Vincente is one of them; even the journey is extremely spectacular, because the view extends far beyond the north coast to the sea.
+Cala San Vicente is a traditional fishing village that made some concessions to tourism, but still retains its old charm.

 And we have another insider tip for those who are looking for a “lonely bay”.
-It may not have been lonely, but at least never crowded due to the location: the bay on the island of Dragonera, quite easy to reach from the Castell Son Claret.
+The bay on the island of Dragonera, quite easy to reach from the Castell Son Claret.
+While you may never be truly alone there, it’s at least never crowded due to the location.
 Drive to Sant Elm, a romantic fishing village that has kept its charm.
 From Sant Elm there are connections several times a day (except in winter) with a small boat to the offshore island, which is under protection.
-On Dragonera there is practically nothing except 3 lighthouses, hiking trails, lizards, the small harbor and much peace.
-Take a picnic with you!
+On Dragonera there is practically nothing except 3 lighthouses, hiking trails, lizards, a small harbour and a lot of peace.
+Be sure to take a picnic with you!